deutetrabenazine (Oral route)

 Deutetrabenazine may cause some people to be agitated, irritable, or display other abnormal behaviors.
-It may also cause some people to have suicidal thoughts and tendencies, or to become more depressed.
+It may also cause some people to have suicidal thoughts and tendencies or to become more depressed, especially if they have a condition called Huntington's disease.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

-Do not take deutetrabenazine if you are also taking a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®).
+Do not take deutetrabenazine if you are also taking a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within 14 days of each other.
 If you have questions, check with your doctor.

 Do not take deutetrabenazine if you are also taking reserpine (Serpalan® or Renese®-R).
 Wait at least 20 days after stopping reserpine before starting deutetrabenazine.
 If you have questions, check with your doctor.

-Do not take deutetrabenazine if you are also taking tetrabenazine (Xenazine®).
+Do not take deutetrabenazine if you are also taking tetrabenazine (Xenazine®) or valbenazine (Ingrezza®).
 Take deutetrabenazine one day after stopping tetrabenazine.
 If you have questions, check with your doctor.

-Check with your doctor right away if you have more than one of these symptoms while taking deutetrabenazine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using deutetrabenazine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).